sonulangaya-zz/sonulangaya/README.md

 <img align="left" width="150" height="150" src="https://github.com/sonulangaya/sonulangaya/blob/master/Breeder.png?raw=true"></a>

 I am a PhD Scholar :scientist: in the Field of Genetics and Plant Breeding :ear_of_rice:.
-Highly influenced by the Coding world, utilizing the power of Codes in Plant Breeding :computer::pencil:.
+Utilizing the power of Codes in Plant Breeding :computer::pencil:.

 ## **Lets Connect** :handshake: